danmbrown/city-of-whispers/Playbooks/Vault.md

 At any time, you may mark Heat to add another element to the map.

+## Relationship Questions
+- Who knew me before I had access to my wealth?
+- Who is always pitching me investment opportunities?
+- Who took an investment from me, but hasn't made any progress?

 ## Moves
 ### Wealth and Influence (Required)
 Start every session with one Asset marked.
 If you already have an Asset marked, you may instead clear one Heat.